Impact and Benefits

 ONE REGION UNITED BY A SEAMLESS TRANSIT NETWORK

 RUN will allow faster and more efficient transfers between different scales and modes of transportation throughout the region.

-This one project would be the key that would unlock the full potential of our regional transportation network and make it almost as easy to travel within the suburbs via mass transit as it is in the Manhattan core today.
+This one project could be the key to unlocking the full potential of our regional transportation network and make it almost as easy to travel within the suburbs via mass transit as it is in the Manhattan core today.